antiboredom/code-poetry-2017/README.md

 Sam Lavigne, SFPC, Fall 2017

+##

+Summary: In this two-session class we'll be covering how to make use of found material, specifically text, to create new artistic works.

 ## Topics

 * Getting input / reading files
 * Parsing and generating text
 * Writing modules
-* Installing external modules
+* Installing external modules (and a quick survey of fun Python libraries)
 * Basic natural language processing with TextBlob
 * Scraping material with BeautifulSoup and Selenium
+* Calling external programs
 * Writing command line programs

+## Optional Topics
+* Manipulating and creating images
+* Manipulating and creating video
-* Basic bots
+* Intro to bots

 ## Readings